owlchester/kanka-docs/docs/features/properties.md

 Properties can also be pinned to the [entity's profile sidebar](/features/profile-sidebar) using the **star** icon.

-## Property sets
+## Property kits

-When creating or editing an entry, the top of the **properties** tab contains an option to select an [property set](/entries/property-kits).
-Doing so will add properties from that set when the entry is being saved.
-If a property exists on the entry and the set, only the property from the entry is saved.
+When creating or editing an entry, the top of the **properties** tab contains an option to select a [property kit](/entries/property-kits).
+Doing so will add properties from that kit when the entry is being saved.
+If a property exists on the entry and the kit, only the property from the entry is saved.

-If you want to apply a set to multiple entries at a time, look at the [bulk options](/guides/bulk).
+If you want to apply a kit to multiple entries at a time, look at the [bulk options](/guides/bulk).